crocoder-dev/web/apps/website/src/content/posts/how-we-rebuilt-a-legacy-ui-with-zero-downtime.md

 Here’s what worked for us:

 - **Don’t pause delivery.** Integrate migration into the roadmap for better quality and long-term stability.
-- **Introduce team governance early.** A shared library is only as strong as the practices and people around it.
+- **Introduce team alignment early.** A shared library is only as strong as the practices and people around it.
 - **Build in layers.** Use hybrid patterns, wrapper bridges, and feature flags to avoid big-bang cutovers.
 - **Embed in the team.** Real change happens when you’re part of the chapter, not an external advisor.